openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 4. Exposing maintenance schedule controls from the oc CLI.
 This may be a future goal but is not required by this enhancement.
 5. Providing strict promises around the exact timing of upgrade processes.
 Maintenance schedules will be honored to a reasonable extent (e.g. upgrade actions will only be initiated during a window), but long-running operations may exceed the configured end of a maintenance schedule.
 6. Implementing logic to defend against impractical maintenance schedules (e.g. if a customer configures a 1-second maintenance schedule every year).
 Service Delivery may want to implement such logic to ensure upgrade progress can be made.
+7. Automatically initiating updates to `ClusterVersion`.
+This will still occur through external actors/orchestration.
+Maintenance schedules simply give the assurance that changes to `ClusterVersion` will not result in material changes until permitted by the defined maintenance schedules.

 ## Proposal